webconsulting/aisuite/README.md

 In docker-compose.yml you can update localai section, on row command
 `command: mixtral-instruct mistral-openorca bert-cpp all-minilm-l6-v2`
 Available models and models for cuda 11 : https://localai.io/basics/getting_started/#running-models
+Available for embeeding in project : text-embedding-ada-002 and bert-cpp-minilm-v6
-You need one ai model for conversationnal api and one for embedding api Exemples include in this projet use only mistral-openorca and bert-cpp-minilm-v6 By update the command a restart will download new models automatically.
+Available for chat in project : mixtral-instruct and mistral-openorca You need one ai model for conversationnal api and one for embedding api Exemples include in this projet use only mistral-openorca and bert-cpp-minilm-v6 By update the command a restart will download new models automatically.